ghostunnel/ghostunnel/CONTRIBUTING.md

 We also recommend using `golint` and `errcheck`.

 Note that ghostunnel relies heavily on integration tests written in Python that run checks on a live instance.
-If you are adding new features or chaging existing behavior, please add/update the integration tests in the tests directory accordingly.
+If you are adding new features or changing existing behavior, please add/update the integration tests in the tests directory accordingly.